Name: Elodie Laurin

 Nationality or Ethnicity: French

-Where do you live?: Normandy but originally from Paris
+Where do you live?: Paris

 Languages: French (native), proficient English, Spanish, Italian, Portuguese.
 Advanced German, Russian.
 Upper intermediate Polish.
 Low intermediate Swedish, Greek.
 Basic Czech, Turkish.
 Learning Bahasa Indonesia.